krzysztofj1234567890/computer-science-basics-tutorials/aws_ai_certification/aws_ai_certification.md

 - The degree to which a human can understand the cause of a decision
 - extent to which you can get into the inner weights of the model and understand it
-- Simpler models are easier to interpret
+- Simpler models are easier to interpret __Interpretability__ is about understanding the internal mechanisms of a machine learning model, whereas __explainability__ focuses on providing understandable reasons for the model's predictions and behaviors to stakeholders.

 ![ Interpretability ](./images/Interpretability_performance.gif)